MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory.md

 ---
 title: How to add an existing Azure subscription to your Azure Active Directory tenant | Microsoft Docs
-description: Learn about how to add an existing Azure subscription to your Azure Active Directory tenant.
+description: Learn how to add an existing Azure subscription to your Azure Active Directory tenant.
 services: active-directory
 author: eross-msft
 manager: mtillman